jssimporter/JSSImporter/README.md

 Packages
 =================

 Not surprisingly, packages are forwarded on from ParentRecipes seamlessly.
 However, if you need to specify an ```os_requirement```, there's an input variable for that.
-The format follows that of the JSS: a comma-delimted list of acceptable versions, with 'x' as a wildcard, e.g. ```10.8.6, 10.9.x```
+The format follows that of the JSS: a comma-delimeted list of acceptable versions, with 'x' as a wildcard, e.g. ```10.8.6, 10.9.x```

 Groups
 =================